hasip-timurtas/Nodejs-Solidity-Lottery/readme.md

 # Lottery Smart Contract

-This project includes Lottery smart contract written with Solidity and demonstrates how to integrate with a Node.js environment.
-It includes scripts for compiling, deploying, and testing smart contracts.
+This project includes a Lottery smart contract written in Solidity and demonstrates how to integrate it with a Node.js environment.
+It includes scripts for compiling, deploying, and testing the smart contracts.

 ## Features